 Air plants are very easy to maintain.
 When the plant is dry it will look silver and when it is wet it will appear green.
 When it is dry, you can either mist it with a hand mister or dunk in lukewarm water for 30 minutes or so.
 Make sure water doesn't sit in the base of the plant because it will rot, place it upside down to dry.
 In the spring and summer months water more frequently, reduce watering in the winter.
 To feed, add a small amount of orchid or houseplant feed to the water when you are watering.
-This can be done once a month in the summer when it is actively growing, do not feed in the winter when it is not actively growing.
-And last but by no means least; ensure your air plant has sufficient air movement, don't place in closed terrariums.
+This can be done once a month in the summer when it is actively growing, do not feed in the winter.
+Ensure your air plant has sufficient air movement, don't place in closed terrariums.